Conjoined twins who faced each other separated in California surgery

 | LOS ANGELES

-LOS ANGELES Doctors separated conjoined twins at a California hospital, where the pair of 2-year-old girls who faced each other were recovering in stable condition after 17 hours of surgery, officials said on Thursday.
+LOS ANGELES Conjoined 2-year-old twin girls who were separated at a California hospital this week were recovering in stable condition after 17 hours of surgery, officials said on Thursday.

-Separation surgery is performed about five times a year in the United States, with doctors successfully handling the last one nearly two months ago in New York City on twin boys joined at the head.
+Separation surgery is performed about five times a year in the United States, with doctors successfully handling one last month in Memphis, Tennessee, on twin sisters born in Nigeria.

-The operation was done on Erika and Eva Sandoval at Lucile Packard Children's Hospital, part of the Stanford University health system in Palo Alto, California.
+The operation on Erika and Eva Sandoval, who faced each other, was done at Lucile Packard Children's Hospital, part of the Stanford University health system in Palo Alto, California.

 The surgery was challenging because they shared much of their lower body and had one liver, one bladder and three legs, hospital officials said in a statement.

+In video provided by the hospital, the surgical team was shown gathered around the twins, forming a circle with their arms around each other before beginning the procedure.

-The surgical team, in the procedure conducted on Tuesday into early Wednesday, divided the bladder into two separate organs.
-It also split their liver to give half to each child, the statement said.
+The team, in the surgery started on Tuesday completed early on Wednesday, divided the bladder into two separate organs.
+It also split the liver to give half to each child, the statement said.

-The girls each have one leg, with doctors using a third leg for reconstruction, taking its skin and muscle to close one child's abdominal wall, officials said.
+The girls each have one leg, with doctors using the third leg for reconstruction, taking its skin and muscle to close one child's abdominal wall, officials said.

 The girls are expected to remain in the intensive care unit at the hospital for two weeks.
 They are sharing a hospital room in separate beds.